hartwigmedical/hmftools/orange/README.md

 In case ORANGE was run in DNA+RNA mode, the alleles will be annotated by RNA fragment support.

-- Genomic immune escape analysis (inspired by [this paper](https://www.nature.com/articles/s41588-023-01367-1)), with the following mechanism that ORANGE makes an attempt at detecting:
+- Genetic immune escape analysis (inspired by [this paper](https://www.nature.com/articles/s41588-023-01367-1)).
+ORANGE attempts to detect the following mechanisms:
     - HLA-1 loss-of-function, detected in case one of the following mutations is present in either HLA-A, HLA-B or HLA-C:
         - MACN < 0.3 without the presence of a loss (proxy for LOH)
         - A clonal variant with canonical coding effect `NONSENSE_OR_FRAMESHIFT` or `SPLICE`